 A tone word is just an adjective used to describe an author's tone.
 Beginning writers may seek out these words but developing your own voice takes time and practice.
 When you find your voice you won't be able to describe it with just one adjective.
 Alice Hoffman told The Writer in an interview, "For me, magic is about the way the story is told rather than the story itself.
 It’s not a hocus-pocus influence in the plot.
 It’s more the tone of the story, the way the story tries to draw you in and create a fictional world.
 I’d like to add that I think the most important thing for beginning writers is to find their own voice."

 As Your Dictionary explains examples of tone in a story can "include just about any adjective you can imagine."
 An author can come across as frightened, arrogant, weird, concerned, peaceful, frustrated, angry, esoteric, loving, serious, etc. The same adjectives that can be used to describe a speaker or a person you just met.

-- Positive and Negative Tone Words
+Positive Tone Words

+An author's tone can also be confessional, factual, informative or matter-of-fact in addition to having a negative or positive tone.
 Tones are far more complex than just a singular word.
 A novelist is more likely to be described by a reader as having a tone that is dark, light or upbeat, formal or informal, serious, intimate or personal than by a less common single adjective.
 If you read the book reviews in The New York Times you will often find descriptions of the author's tone.
 The complexity of tone is evident when authors attempt to translate works from one language to another.